Deadline to Apply: Friday, March 8, 2024, 11:59 pm EST

 - Projects must highlight women’s and gender-expansive people’s leadership and/or central role

-- Projects must demonstrate a commitment to NYC-based communities
+- Projects must demonstrate a commitment to NYC-based communities (Please note that we have made grants outside of this geographic scope to projects of exceptional merit)

 - Grants must be applied to specific projects and cannot support the organization’s ongoing programs, operations, capital or endowments